We at the Betty and Davis Fitzgerald Foundation are humbled by the work of non-profits in Georgia. There are so many we would like to help!

 - You may apply at any time.
 We close a cycle to collect the proposals for Board review on each of the following dates:

-- The Board meets approximately four weeks after each of the above deadlines to determine which proposals to take to Step 2.
-The staff will notify each organization applying about the status of its proposal within six weeks after the deadlines above and provide guidance to those organizations whose proposals were declined about when they might re-apply.
+- The Board meets approximately six weeks after each of the above deadlines to determine which proposals to take to Step 2.
+The staff will notify each organization applying about the status of its proposal within eight weeks after the deadlines above and provide guidance to those organizations whose proposals were declined about when they might re-apply.

 - The Foundation does NOT make grants in the following areas: